andymcmillan/andymcmillan/refresh.md

 # Refresh Belfast

 A complete list of every talk / speaker in the 5 year run of my organising [Refresh Belfast](http://refreshbelfast.com).
 As of January 2014, Refresh is in the hands of [Christopher Murphy](http://monographic.org/) and [Tim Potter](http://tejpotter.com/).

 ## 2009

 ### Monday 20th April
-Developer-fu & Mad Productivity Skills for Designers — David Rice
+**David Rice** — Developer-fu & Mad Productivity Skills for Designers

 ### Monday 18th May
 Designing With Visual Language — Jamie Neely